-The name of the device certificate (FQDN DNS) corresponds to the characteristic "CN", the name of institution the device belongs to the characteristic "O" and/or "OU", the country the device is located in to the characteristic "C" and optionally the locality is found to the characteristic "L".
+The name of the device certificate (FQDN DNS) MUST correspond to the "Subject Alternate Name - SAN" field, the name of institution the device belongs to the characteristic "O" and/or "OU", the country the device is located in to the characteristic "C" and optionally the locality is found to the characteristic "L".
+The "CN" field is optional.
 Device Certificates must include the characteristics "C=GR" in the Distinguished Name.